-HRM recognizes and values the skills, knowledge and experience used by its employees while performing their work in a safe and healthy manner, and encourages employee involvement relating to safety initiatives and programs.
-HRM firmly believes that Occupational Health and Safety is the direct responsibility of all employees to the extent of each person's authority and ability to act.
-HRM therefore strongly supports the Internal Responsibility System ("IRS") process and is committed to working with employees, their representatives and Joint Occupational Health & Safety Committees to implement an effective Occupational Health and Safety Program ("OHS Program").
+The municipality believes that Occupational Health & Safety (OHS) is the direct responsibility of all employees to the extent of each person's authority and ability to act.
+Therefore, the municipality supports the Internal Responsibility System (IRS) framework and is committed to working collaboratively with employees, their representatives, and Joint Occupational Health & Safety Committees to realize an effective Occupational Health & Safety Program (OHS Program).
+To this end: